devaspot/cup/README.md

 * Active Reloading
 * Built-in Web Server

-You could keep static JSON files and dynamic REST endpoint (which is able to add/remove interviews) booth at the same time or you can you inly one of them.
+You can keep static JSON files and dynamic REST endpoint (which is able to add/remove interviews) booth at the same time or you can use only one of them.
-Same with static HTML and dynamic DTL page generation.
+Same with static HTML and dynamic DTL page generations.

 Prerequisites
 -------------